The latest update for this article is written by Lindsay Podolak.

 Yup, some fans never even enter the stadium —because back in the parking lot, you can snack on gourmet food, sip signature cocktails and watch every angle of the game on flat-screen TVs while still embracing the energy and thrill of being at the game.

-What started as an out-of-the-trunk burger and dog party has been elevated into an all-day affair of food, drinks, entertainment and, if you’re lucky, private bathrooms!
+What started as an out-of-the-trunk burger and dog party is now an all-day affair of food, drinks, entertainment and, if you’re lucky, private bathrooms!
 Some fans have taken their tailgating so seriously, they’ve built businesses around it.
-The Smoke Exchange is the brainchild of Anthony Valois and Kevin Chen, two Wall Street veterans whose intense love of food drove them to drop everything and create the finest barbecue catering service in the Tri-State Area.

-Their Lot B parties are legendary — as are their slow-cooked brisket and whole roasted pig.
-Dan Marney — a Giants season ticket holder — started Game Time Catering as a way for team-loving fans to get together and party.
+Dan Marney — a Giants season ticket holder — started Gametime Catering as a way for team-loving fans to get together and party.
 Over the years, his open tailgate grew so big that he became the go-to for private events.
 Now, Dan and his crew mostly do private tailgates for football games and concerts at MetLife.

 Since the stadium prohibits guest from charging fees in the parking lots, entry to most tailgates are by a “suggested donation” made before game time.
 Usually an e-ticket or confirmation is involved so you can get into the party easily.